bjuppa/laravel-blog/README.md

     php artisan migrate
     ```

-5. If you want to create a default blog entry in the database you can run the seeder:
+5. (optional) If you want to create a default blog entry in the database you can run the seeder:

     ```bash
     php artisan db:seed --class="Bjuppa\LaravelBlog\Database\Seeds\DefaultBlogEntrySeeder"
     ```

-6. If you want to use the included styling, first publish the CSS to your public directory:
+6. (optional) If you want to use the included styling, first publish the CSS to your public directory:

     ```bash
     php artisan vendor:publish --provider="Bjuppa\LaravelBlog\BlogServiceProvider" --tag="blog-styling"